-The company said they became aware of personal data or security breach early in September, but further investigations revealed that the unauthorised access to the database was made way back in 2014.
+The company said they became aware of personal data or security breach early in September, but further investigations revealed that the unauthorized access to the database made way back in 2014.

 The data obtained by the hackers varies by the customer to customer, but it included names, mailing addresses, phone numbers, email addresses, and passport numbers.
 Although the credit card numbers are encrypted, we are still not sure that the encryption keys were also stolen or not.

 The company said reservations at its Starwood properties, which include the Sheraton Grand Park Lane and Le Méridien Piccadilly in London and the Sheraton Grand in Edinburgh, had been affected by the incident.
 The first breach was identified in Starwood reservation for guests in the US on 8 September.